The importance of comprehensively inhibiting the PI3K/AKT/mTOR (PAM) pathway in cancer

 Each of the four catalytic isoforms of class I PI3K preferentially mediate signal transduction and tumor cell survival based on the type of malignancy and the genetic or epigenetic alterations an individual patient harbors.
 Due to the multiple subcellular locations, activities, and importance of the different PI3K complexes in regulating many types of cancer cell proliferation, control of PI3K activity is an important target in cancer therapy.

-The mTOR signaling pathway also serves as a central regulator of cell metabolism, growth, proliferation, and survival. mTOR is a downstream effector of PI3K and regulated by hormones, growth factors, and nutrients, that is contained in two functionally distinct protein assemblies: mTOR complex 1 (mTORC1) and mTOR complex 2 (mTORC2).
+mTOR also serves as a central regulator of cell metabolism, growth, proliferation, and survival. mTOR is a downstream effector of PI3K and regulated by hormones, growth factors, and nutrients, that is contained in two functionally distinct protein assemblies: mTOR complex 1 (mTORC1) and mTOR complex 2 (mTORC2).
 In cancer, dysfunctional signaling leads to various constitutive activities of the mTOR complexes, making mTOR an important therapeutic target.

 Illustration depicts the PI3K/AKT/mTOR pathway and various pathway activation mechanisms.